brunsviga13rk/thesis/src/structure.typ

 As seen in @picture:brunsviga_front, the machine also possesses five levers and a handle for the selection register.
-Three of the Lever resets a separate part of the machine.
+Three of the lever reset a separate part of the machine.
 The function of the left lever is to reset the input register and, consequently, the selection register.
 The upper right lever serves to reset the count register, while the lower right lever is for resetting the result register.
 It is possible to completely reset the machine state using these levers.
 The two